markengelstad/Entrust-public/README.md

 If you are a cyclist or runner, think of it as Strava or MapMyRun for doctors.

-## What does Entrust do?
+## What does Entrustable do?
-Entrust tracks and analyzes experience.
+Entrustable tracks and analyzes experience.
 It creates a map for learners to navigate their educational terrain, using real information instead of intuition and guesswork.
 According to the [ACGME](http://www.acgme.org/), the education of physicians to practice independently is based on experience.
 Medical school, residencies, and fellowships are ordered stretches of experience.
-The Entrust project aims to categorize and quantify experience.
+The Entrustable project aims to categorize and quantify experience.
 1. Capture learner experience quickly and accurately through a highly intuitive **logging interface**
 2. Query (ask questions about) and compute these experiences with a procedural **knowledge base**
 3. Capture **curriculum data** (rotations/ dates) so the level of each learner is known, and learners of similar levels can be compared with each other.